-Events during the eight-years preceding Magni’s first Moto Guzzi deepens perspective, and still very much a mystery, may offer a few hints too.
-It was easy to predict the shortage of MV fours dictate the need for an alternate engine, and Arturo’s choice of the Honda 900cc Bol d’Or four was a logical first step.
-The DOHC multi fit in a modified version of Magni’s MV frame, but the first Magni Honda (MH1) kit used much of the original machine including the fork and wheels.
-The following MH2 was tarted with premium suspensions, son Carlo’s (alloy or magnesium) EPM wheels and works-style MV bodywork, but by 1982 Honda was phasing out the design in favor of the new V-Four.
-Finding a willing base in Germany, Magni fulfilled requests to redefine the BMW opposed twin using his own frame, and followed previous practice by offering the MB1 and MB2 kits for differing levels of flash and dash.
-Very much in the performance/luxury mold, the MB2 was unlike anything Magni had done before.
-Alas, the arrival of the ground breaking K100 four drew interest away from Magni’s squared-off wunderbike, despite its vastly superior performance.
+Events during the eight-years preceding Magni’s first Moto Guzzi deepens perspective.
+To me at least it’s largely a mystery, but a few hints exist.
+It was easy to predict the shortage of MV fours would dictate another source for engines, and Arturo’s choice of the Honda’s Bol d’Or four was a logical first step.
+The 900cc DOHC multi fit in a modified version of Magni’s MV frame, but the first Honda (MH1) kit used much of the original machine, including the fork and wheels.
+The following MH2 was tarted with premium suspensions, son Carlo’s (alloy or magnesium) EPM wheels and works-style MV bodywork.
+By 1982 Honda was phasing out the design in favor of the new V-Four, so finding a willing base in Germany Magni fulfilled requests to re-define the BMW opposed twin using his own frame.
+Following previous practice by offering the MB1 and MB2 kits for differing levels of flash and dash.
+Very much in the performance/luxury mold, the MB2 was unlike anything Magni had done before, but alas, the arrival of the liquid-cooled K100 flat four drew interest away from Magni’s squared-off wunderbike, despite its vastly superior performance.

 (Hansen 1100 Gran Prix from MV’s German importer, Arturo Magni consulting.
 Germany would become a key export destination for Magni.
 900cc MH1 pairs Magni frame with varied Honda parts.
 Note bodywork.
 Magni/BMW prototype on display circa 1981, full-on Magni built MB2 in motion (Motorrad)